bitrise-io/devcenter/_articles/en/api/endpoints.md

 4. Paste your Personal Access Token to the `Value` field.

    ![](/img/available-auth.png)
-5. Click on the endpoint you want to try it out to open its details.
+5. Click on the endpoint you want to try out to open its details.
 6. Fill in the required parameters.
 7. Click `Execute`.